- Bayer Group

 In Germany, capital gains tax (“Kapitalertragsteuer”) is withheld from dividends and interest income.
 All investment income earned in Germany, and some investment income earned abroad, is subject to this tax.
 Basically the recipient of the investment income is liable for this tax, but it is withheld by the payer of the respective investment income or by a German bank on the taxpayer’s behalf, and is forwarded to the tax office.

 |Capital increase||A way to increase a company’s equity.
 A distinction can be made here between an effective capital increase, in which “fresh” capital is provided to the company from external sources, and a nominal capital increase from corporate funds.|

 Capital invested comprises the assets on which the company must obtain a return by generating an appropriate cash inflow; in some cases the cost of ultimately reproducing the assets must be earned in addition.

 The registered capital of a stock corporation.
 Numerically, it corresponds to the par value of all outstanding shares of stock.
 In the Bayer AG balance sheet, it is a component of stockholders’ equity.
 The capital stock of Bayer AG, amounting to Euro 2,116,986,388.48, is divided into 826,947,808 no-par registered shares.

 The portion of the dividend that is actually paid out to stockholders (after deducting corporate income tax) is called the cash dividend.

-Key figure for assessing a company’s financial strength.
-In addition to gross cash flow, the statement of cash flows also reports the cash flow from operating activities (net cash flow), which shows the amount of funds available from operating activities for financing investments, repaying debts or distributing dividends.
-The cash flows from investing activities and financing activities are also reported.
+Key indicator for assessing a company’s financial strength; in addition to gross cash flow, the statement of cash flows also reports the cash flow from operating activities (net cash flow), which shows the amount of funds available from operating activities for financing investments, repaying debts or distributing dividends.
+The cash flows from investing and financing activities are also reported.